 But probably nothing until the lawsuit is resolved.

-Page 3 of 3 - "We'll pass," Peggy Bailey said last week in her yard when asked for a comment for this story.
+"We'll pass," Peggy Bailey said last week in her yard when asked for a comment for this story.

 Over the years, the Baileys had been involved in several businesses in the Topeka area, including a family-owned recycling and scrap metal operation.
 Daniel Bailey also sold real estate.
 Peggy Bailey, who said in a deposition that her college career consisted of a few early childhood classes, worked as a manager of an investment company.